-• Do not place anything (shoes, umbrella, etc.) under the front passenger's seat.
+Do not place anything (shoes, umbrella, etc.) under the front passenger's seat.

-• The front passenger's seat must not be used with the head restraint removed.
+The front passenger's seat must not be used with the head restraint removed.

-• Do not leave any article including a child restraint system on the front passenger's seat or the seatbelt tongue and buckle engaged when you leave your vehicle.
+· Do not leave any article including a child restraint system on the front passenger's seat or the seatbelt tongue and buckle engaged when you leave your vehicle.

-• Do not place a magnet near the seatbelt buckle.
+• Do not place a magnet near the seatbelt buckle and the seatbelt retractor.